ericyao2013/platform-sdk/README.md

       "port": 8883
     },
     "credentials": {
-      "api-key": "your api key should go here" "oauth": {
+      "api-key": "your api key should go here", "oauth": {
-        "oauth": {
         "client-id": "your client id should go here", "device-id": "your device id should go here, or generate one with uuid-gen", "username": "your AirMap username should go here", "password": "your AirMap password should go here" }
-      }
     }
   }